Satyamittal/npm-packages/README.md

-# All information related to packges
+# Setup Folders and files

-All my custom npm-packages, are placed here.
+All my setup files and folders